Chicken Tortilla Soup in a Slow Cooker

 Ingredients

-• Black Beans Be sure to rinse them through a fine mesh strainer before using.
-Canned beans are canned in a solution that you do not want in your soup.
+• Black Beans: Be sure to rinse them well in a fine mesh strainer.
+The canning liquid isnโ€™t something you want in your soup.

-• Corn Tortillas will crisp up better than flour tortillas.
-I typically factor 2 taco size tortillas per person.
-Since the combination of the toasty tortillas and the melted cheese is the best part!
-So you don’t want to skimp on that.
+• Corn Tortillas: Corn tortillas crisp up much better than flour tortillas.
+I usually plan for about two taco-size tortillas per person because the combination of melted cheese and crunchy tortilla strips is the best part, and you donโ€™t want to skimp on them.

 Set It and Forget It!